jazzband/django-axes/docs/4_configuration.rst

-Axes needs to cache access attempts application-wide, and e.g. the in-memory cache only caches access attempts per Django process, so for example resets made in the command line might not remove lock-outs that are in a sepate processes in-memory cache such as the web server serving your login or admin page.
+Axes needs to cache access attempts application-wide, and e.g. the in-memory cache only caches access attempts per Django process, so for example resets made in the command line might not remove lock-outs that are in a separate process's in-memory cache such as the web server serving your login or admin page.

 To circumvent this problem, please use somethings else than ``django.core.cache.backends.dummy.DummyCache``,